coderefinery/presentations/2024_CodeRefinery_basic.md

 - Tell your students and researchers about it (become an [ambassador](https://coderefinery.org/join/individuals/#coderefinery-ambassador))
 - Provide a local classroom or **join as observer**
 - Use our material and give feedback

 ---

-# What is in it for you?

-- .emph[Joining is easier than organizing]:
-  It is easier to bring 10% to an event than to organize the 100% yourself

-- .emph[Material exchange]: let's not reinvent the wheel

-- .emph[Train-the-trainer]: we can help you to get started

-- .emph[Community as test-bed]: let's try out new ideas together

----